zhaleff/hyprcraft/README.md

 The colors used in this repository and configurations are those of Catppuccin Mocha.
 The installation script will be available soon.
 The packages used are the following:

+### Packages 🍂

-Hyprland -
+Hyprland
-Hyprlock -
+Hyprlock
-Hyprpaper -
+Hyprpaper
 Hypridle

--
-Waybar -
+Waybar
-Rofi -
+Rofi
 Sddm
--

 <p align="center">